matejadb/admin-dashboard/README.md

 # Admin Dashboard

-This is a responsive Admin Dashboard created as part of The Odin Project's Intermediate HTML and CSS curriculum.
+This is a Admin Dashboard project created as part of The Odin Project's Intermediate HTML and CSS curriculum.
 It includes a sidebar, header, project display area, announcements, and trending sections, simulating a dashboard for managing projects and viewing key updates.

 ## Features